stwhitejr/travel-site/README.md

 <img width="1682" height="757" alt="Screenshot 2025-07-18 at 11 19 34 AM" src="https://github.com/user-attachments/assets/29fb8159-e9ca-49e1-9bc1-3f2be7e38f72" />

 Using mostly just CSS including grid, filter, and animations I'm able to create a unique (in my opinion) hand built photo gallery.
 Thanks to TailwindCSS I can easily adjust the grid and styles for mobile.
-It supports intuitive left/right key clicks or swipes and an autoplay feature on desktop.
+It supports intuitive left/right key clicks or swipes.

 ### Navigation and Swiping